docsforadobe/after-effects-scripting-guide/docs/general/project.rst

 **Description**

-Checks whether or not team projects is enabled for After Effects.
+Checks whether or not team project is enabled for After Effects.
 (This will almost always return true.)

 **Returns**

-Boolean. ``True`` if team projects is currently enabled, ``false`` otherwise.
+Boolean. ``True`` if team project is currently enabled, ``false`` otherwise.

 ----